gitkraken/gitkraken-client-docs/gitkraken-client/current.md

  - Fixed an issue where Local Workspaces were not loading.
  - Fixed an issues with adding or viewing Workspaces in the breadcrumbs for repos without a remote.
  - Fixed an issue where Jira issue types were not loaded after selecting a Jira project.
+ - Fixed an issue where button labels were missing when signing in with SSO and more than one provider is available.

 ***